drand/website/docs/docs/specification.md

 ### Drand node

-A drand node is a server that runs the drand code, that participates in the distributed key generations phases, in the randomness generation and that can reply to public request API.
-It can instance and run multiple independent internal processes, where each of them can participate in randomness generation process.
+A drand node is a server that runs the drand code, participates in the distributed key generation (DKG) process and the randomness generation and that can reply to public request API.
+It can instantiate and run multiple independent internal randomness processes, where each of them has its own randomness generation frequency.
 The following representation is what gets embedded in each group configuration file, one per randomness process.
 This is what each process knows about other drand nodes on its own network: